hawkkiller/website/src/content/data-and-backend/state-mgmt/ephemeral-vs-app.md

 Other parts of the widget tree seldom need to access this kind of state.
 There is no need to serialize it, and it doesn't change in complex ways.

-In other words, there is no need to use state management techniques (ScopedModel, Redux, etc.) on this kind of state.
+In other words, there is no need to use state management techniques on this kind of state.
 All you need is a `StatefulWidget`.

 Below, you see how the currently selected item in a bottom navigation bar is